rootstrap/react-native-base/README.md

 ## Build Android Release
 1. Ask a developer for the release key and place it in `/android/app`
-2. Add the following variables in .env:
+2. Add the following variables in `.env.prod`:
  ```
   RELEASE_STORE_FILE
   RELEASE_STORE_PASSWORD